dmd-program/dmd-100/practice/object_story.md

 1. Choose an object that you have lived with for at least two years.
 2. Write a story from the perspective of that object
-3. Include the following in the story
+3. Features to consider including in your story:
   - Protagonist
   - Antagonist
   - Setting